-The 5-Ton Gas/Electric unit uses a special two speed compressor to achieve a high level of efficiency in a compact frame.
+Thermostat - The 14/15 SEER Gas/Electric unit uses a special two speed compressor to achieve a high level of efficiency in a compact frame.
+A two stage cooling/two stage heating 24VAC thermostat can be used with these units.
 For the highest efficiency the use of a two-stage cooling thermostat is recommended.
-Refer to Figure 9b for unit wiring diagram.
+Refer to Figure 9 or 9a for unit wiring diagram.